Workplace Skills

 Teamwork

 Teamwork skills actually come in two categories.
-There are affiliative skills like communication, critical thinking, and professionalism that enable people to cooperate.
+There are affiliative interpersonal skills like communication, critical thinking, and professionalism that enable people to cooperate.
 Then there are personal proficiencies such as planning, time management, and creative thinking that allow individual members of the group to do their part of the work.

 Self-Management

 Closely related to the personal components of teamwork are the self-management skills that all of us rely on when wrapped up in our own tasks.
 Being organized and on time are two of the most well-known of them.
-However, simply taking care of yourself is another skill in this category.
+However, simply taking care of yourself is another soft skill in this category.
 Being mindful, which is the ability to say “no” when you already have a lot on your plate, and being professional, which stops work issues from becoming personal, are also part of self-management.

-A Productive Workplace Depends on GrowthSpace
+A Productive Workplace Depends on Growthspace

 Every company relies on the skills of its employees to survive.
 But if the goal is true success, then those skills need to be actively built.
 Yet many organizations struggle to deliver effective learning and development programs because the challenge of matching courses to the individual needs of each worker is so difficult.

-Learn more on Employee Growth
+Learn more on Workplace Skills

 See Growthspace in action